 The town of Huddersfield has an industrial history, and you can still see traces of it today.
 For example, Taylor and Lodge, one of the oldest wool manufacturers around, is still producing high volumes of wool here in the town.
 The company even played a part in the Royal Wedding of Kate Middleton and Prince William by providing materials for their big day in 2011.

 There’s plenty to keep you entertained as a student here.
 You won’t want to miss the annual Huddersfield food and drink festival, which offers food from around the world, musical entertainment and demonstrations from professional chefs.
-And if you’re a football fan, Huddersfield Town football club is in the English Championship league and has a 30,000-seat stadium close to the University.
+And if you’re a football fan, Huddersfield Town football club is in the English Premier League and has a 30,000-seat stadium close to the University.

 On campus you’ll find a learning and leisure centre called Student Central.
 It’s the heart of the University, with cafés, restaurants and a state-of-the-art gym, as well as a library and computers.
 It has a real community feel, whether you want to enjoy pizza from the Pizza Bar, an espresso from Starbucks or try out a fitness class.